Matthew-Taber/ss-docs/best-practices/index.md

 Requiring comments to be entered when viewing a secret can be an excellent way to ensure users are accessing a secret for legitimate reasons.
 You can even view the comments in the audit of the secret to historically track if a secret was accessed for the originally intended purpose.
 Managers can routinely review these comments and determine where employee training may be required.

-A common example would be enabling require comments on a domain administrator account that is stored in SS: A user may enter a comment that indicates he or she needs to use the domain administrator account to “perform adding a user to a group.”
+A common example would be enabling require comments on a domain administrator account that is stored in SS: A user may enter a comment that indicates he or she needs to use the domain administrator account to "perform adding a user to a group."
 In many cases, a domain administrator account should not be used for this purpose and often this work can be done with a lesser privileged account within the environment.

 Requiring comments can also be combined with [Ticketing System Integration](../ticketing-system-integration/index.md).
 This is a great way to align secret access with a valid ticket number and a comment.
 This can help with compliance and track usage of a secret tied to a specific task, which may provide more granular information as to why a secret is needed.